-California State Guard Welcomes New Senior Enlisted Leader
+California State Guard welcomes new senior enlisted leader

-California State Guard Command Sgt.
+RANCHO CORDOVA, Calif. – Command Sgt.
 Maj.
-Rebecca Wolkenhauer formally assumed the role of Senior Enlisted Leader of the California State Guard from Command Sgt.
-Major.
-James Peterson during a change of responsibility ceremony at Rancho Cordova, Calif.
-June 7, 2025.
+Rebecca Wolkenhauer formally assumed the role of senior enlisted leader of the California State Guard from Command Sgt.
+Maj.
+James Peterson during a change of responsibility ceremony in Rancho Cordova, Calif., June 7, 2025.

+The change of responsibility marks the passage of compassionate leadership from one senior enlisted leader to the next, said California State Guard’s commanding general, Brig.
+Gen. Larry K. Adams.

+During the ceremony, the California State Guard flag is passed to the outgoing senior enlisted leader to the commanding general and then the incoming senior enlisted leader, symbolizing both the transfer of leadership and the passage of history and traditions into the future.

 |Date Taken: